hapijs/hapi/API.md

         - `err` - internal error condition, which is returned back via the [`server.initialize()`](#server.initialize()) or [`server.start()`](#server.start()) callback.

 The `after` method is identical to setting a server extension point on `'onPreStart'`.
-Connectionless plugins (those with `attributes.connections` set to `false`) can only depend on other connectionless plugins (server initialization will fail even of the dependency is loaded but is not connectionless).

 ```js
 const after = function (server) {